The Fazzino Art Process

 Fazzino’s limited edition artworks are silkscreen printed (see below) multiple times on two different weights of 100% rag museum board.
 The bottom layer is printed on a 2- or 4- ply board, giving it the stability it needs to support the layers.
 The top layer(s) is printed on 100% rag museum paper thin enough to cut but sturdy enough to sit on top of the glue used to layer the artwork without bending.

 All of the individual pieces that make up the 3D layers of artwork are cut out by hand using an exacto knife.
-Because of the incredible level of detail captured in the cutting process, people often erroneously assume that the prints are either die-cut or machine-cut.
+Because of the incredible level of detail captured in the cutting process, people often erroneously assume the prints are either die-cut or machine-cut.

 The cutting process is carefully planned out and highly artistic, achievable only by the most skilled artisans trained for hours in Fazzino’s methods and techniques.
 The artistry in each Fazzino work is created as much by the 3D process as by the composition itself.